-While the 3PL-IRT model has shown good model fit to the data since 2006, it requires a fairly large number of samples for reliable parameter estimation.
-This practice significantly reduced the number of items that could be pretested each year.
-To increase the number of pretest items and further strengthen the item bank, Pearson VUE proposed a more parsimonious measurement model such as the Rasch model, which requires a smaller sample to attain reliable parameter estimation.
-Calibration of the 2006 to 2010 cognitive test data showed satisfactory item fit to the Rasch model.
+While the 3PL-IRT model has been a good model fit to the data since 2006, it requires a fairly large number of samples for reliable parameter estimation.
+This limitation significantly reduced the number of items that could be pretested each year.
+To increase the number of pretest items, and further strengthen the item bank, Pearson VUE proposed a more parsimonious measurement model, such as the Rasch model, which requires a smaller sample to attain reliable parameter estimation.
+Calibration of the 2006 to 2010 data showed satisfactory item fit to the Rasch model.
 More importantly, the Rasch model will allow for up to three times the number of pretest items compared to the 3PL-IRT model.
-For this reason, all items in the bank were rescaled based on the Rasch model at the end of the 2011 test window.
-The Rasch model was also applied in the 2015 cognitive test item calibration.
-Using the Rasch model, the number of VR pretest items increased from 104 in 2011 to 332 in 2015.
-QR pretest items increased from 154 to 332 and AR pretest items increased from 150 to 415.
-From the 2013 administration, it was decided to include pretest items in the DA scenarios and thus 30 pretest items were included in a pretest pool for the DA section in 2013 and this was continued in 2015.
-This practice effectively strengthens the active item bank.
+For this reason, all items in the bank were re-scaled based on the Rasch model at the end of the 2011 test window.

+The Rasch model was also applied to 2016 item calibration.
+Using the Rasch model, the number of VR pretest items increased from 104 in 2011 to 332 in 2016, QR pretest items increased from 154 to 332, and AR pretest items increased from 150 to 420.
+This pretesting practice effectively strengthens the active item bank.

-In addition to the cognitive subtests candidates are awarded one of four bands for the SJT.
+In addition to the cognitive subtests, candidates are awarded one of four bands for the SJT.
 The SJT was piloted in 2012 and first introduced operationally in 2013 to evaluate non-academic attributes as part of the UKCAT.
 The purpose of the SJT is to enable the UKCAT to assess a broader range of constructs outside those relating to cognitive ability.
 SJTs are designed to assess individuals' judgement regarding situations encountered in a target role.
 Candidates are presented with a set of hypothetical but relevant scenarios and asked to make judgements about possible responses.
 Candidates' responses are evaluated against a pre-determined scoring key to provide a picture of their situational judgement in that particular context.
 SJT scenarios are usually based on extensive analysis of the target role, to ensure that test content reflects the most important situations in which to evaluate candidates' judgement, and are concerned with testing non-academic attributes and ethical values rather than knowledge or clinical skills.

 Following the pilot in 2012, a Rasch model was used to equate and scale the SJT in 2013.
-However,following a review of the 2013 test it was determined that the SJT construct is most likely multi-dimensional, rather than uni-dimensional, and thus the Rasch model is not appropriate.
+However, following a review of the 2013 test it was determined that the SJT construct is most likely multi-dimensional, rather than uni-dimensional, and thus the Rasch model is not appropriate.
 Therefore, from 2014, a classical pre-equating approach (Gibson & Weiner, 1998) was used.
-The equating and scaling approach used for the SJT is based on a different measurement model to the cognitive subtests and thus no comparison can be made between the item statistics or scale scores calculated for the SJT and the cognitive subtests.
+The equating and scaling approach used for the SJT is based on a different measurement model to the cognitive subtests and thus no comparison can be made between the item statistics or scaled scores calculated for the SJT and the cognitive subtests.